 The Group is, therefore, monitoring rapid asset price appreciation on residential and commercial properties in Copenhagen and growth areas in Norway and Sweden.
 In Denmark, Sweden and Norway, house prices had been increasing for a long period, especially in the growth regions (Copenhagen and Århus in Denmark, Stockholm in Sweden and Oslo/Akershus in Norway), driven by higher demand and low interest rates.
 However, initial signs that the housing market was cooling were starting to show in the growth regions, and house prices in Sweden and Norway decreased in 2017, partially due to macroprudential measures in the two countries.
 After rather stable 2018, prices continued to increase gradually in Sweden and Norway in 2019.
 The Finnish housing market was stable in 2019, however with widening regional differences.
 The Danish housing market experienced additional uplift after having stagnated through most of 2018 and early 2019.
+Most of the Nordic housing markets saw increased demand for housing in 2020, which resulted in increases in house prices not seen since the years leading up to the financial crisis of 2007-2008.
+The exception was Finland, which did not experience significant price increases.
 In general, payment performance remains strong, and the Bank has included a downside on property prices in the calculation of its "IFRS 9 - Financial Instruments" ("IFRS 9") provisions, as further described below.
 A decline in property prices in the Nordic countries or the Group's customers' loan payment performance could have an adverse effect on the Group's business, results of operations and financial position.

-In 2019, the credit quality of the personal customer portfolio continued to benefit from low interest rates and favorable macroeconomic conditions.
+In 2020, the credit quality of the personal customer portfolio remained strong despite the increasing uncertainty about the future created by the second wave of the COVID-19 pandemic.
+The credit quality of the personal customer portfolio continued to benefit from low interest rates and favorable macroeconomic conditions.
+However, the Bank expects that the COVID-19 pandemic will have lagged effects on the personal customer portfolio due to factors such as increased unemployment rates and payment holidays/interest-only payments expiring, which are expected to lead to higher delinquencies and defaults when government support packages expire.
 Generally, increases in historically low interest rates could put pressure on customer affordability.
 Even though a stress test of the portfolio showed that customers with floating interest rates are exposed to changes in current interest rates, the stress levels are highly acceptable and interest rate vulnerability is decreasing.
 The Group works actively to recommend loans with a lower interest-rate sensitivity and has strengthened incentives for customers to choose mortgage products with amortization.
-This has had a noticeable effect on interest rate sensitivity, with 70 percent of the portfolio now consisting of loans with an interest rate set for five years or more (up from 65 percent in 2018 and 62 percent in 2017).
-The share of new mortgages in Denmark originated as interest-only loans continued to decrease and is currently approximately one third.
-As at December 31, 2019, interest-only mortgages with high loan-to-value ("LTV") (greater than 80 percent) that will reset before December 31, 2024 amounted to no more than DKK 1.8 billion.
+This, along with the COVID-19induced decline in long-term interest rates, has had a noticeable effect on interest rate sensitivity, with 73 percent of the portfolio in Denmark consisting of loans with an interest rate set for five years or more as at December 31, 2020 (up from 70 percent as at December 31, 2019, and 65 percent as at December 31, 2018).
+As at December 31, 2020, interest-only mortgages with high loan-to-value ("LTV") (greater than 80 percent) that will reset before December 31, 2025, amounted to DKK 1.7 billion.
 Combined with a significant increase in the savings rates of Danish households since the financial crisis, this reduces the risk of losses and improves the financial stability of the households in question.